How does the Demat account work?

 - Repatriable Demat Account:

 For non-resident Indian people (NRIs) wishing to invest in the Indian share market, this Demat account is beneficial.
 This account needs an NRE bank account connected with it.
-It may also have joint holders which should be Indian nationals, comparable to a standard Demat account.
+It may also have joint holders who should be Indian nationals, comparable to a standard Demat account.

 - Non-Repatriable Demat Account: